MagyarBank Charitable Foundation Awards $31,781 to Various Central New Jersey Non-Profit Organizations

-New Brunswick, NJ—April 7, 2023 — The MagyarBank Charitable Foundation recently awarded $31,781 in grants to eleven non-profit organizations serving the Central New Jersey region.
+New Brunswick, NJ— October 23, 2023 — The MagyarBank Charitable Foundation eclipsed the $1 million mark after recently awarding $23,100 in grants to nine non-profit organizations serving the Central New Jersey region.
 Awarded funds will be used to support and improve the lives of local residents.
 The Foundation provides grants to programs supporting education, affordable housing, youth programs and health and human services.

 The following organizations received an award from the MagyarBank Charitable Foundation: